15 Shoe Brands People With Chronic Pain Recommend for Winter

 “I have fibromyalgia and Raynaud’s syndrome, as well as nerve damage in my right foot.
 I also work on my feet at least 40 hours a week.
 Last winter I got a pair of weatherproof Converse with a neoprene lining for warmth and they were one of the best investments I’ve ever made,” said Allahna Lynn.
 “They fit our dress code at work, and my Raynaud’s rarely effects my feet when I have them on.”

-Buy the shoes featured above for $75 at Converse.
+Buy the shoes featured above for $86.95 on Amazon.

 “Cosyfeet, a UK company, does extra wide, flexible shoes that are very comfortable for swollen feet,” said Jill Clayton.